Isaac

 Ghostly Ability: Able to make people smell flatulence when walking through him.

-Occupation in life: Revolutionary War captain; statesman
+Occupation in life: Revolutionary War captain; statesman, attorney, barber, squirrel taxidermist

 Cause of death: Dysentery